anttonalberdi/DAMMA/README.md

 #gene_annotations <- fread(annotations_file)
 ```

-DAMMA contains example data sets that are loaded along with the functions table.
+DAMMA contains example data sets that are loaded along with the pathway table.
 These data are used in this documentation for showcasing DAMMA scripts.

 ```
 #Load DAMMA library.
 Automatically loads support data and example data sets as well.